Solid Mount Setup

 Before Each Use

-• Confirm the Beta Bloc is fully seated before training.
+• Confirm the Beta Block is fully seated on the Solid Mount before training.

-• Confirm the Solid Mount is securely attached and the post is tight.
+• Confirm the Solid Mount is securely attached to the backing board.

-• Do not use cracked, loose, damaged, worn, deformed, or unstable equipment.
+• Do not use cracked, loose, damaged, worn, deformed, improperly installed, or unstable equipment.

-• Do not shock load the Beta Bloc System.
+• Do not shock load the Beta Block System.

 Important Warnings

-Beta Blocs are climbing training tools only.
+Beta Blocks and Solid Mounts are climbing training tools only.
 They are not climbing protection, fall protection, personal protective equipment, or life-safety equipment.

-Do not fall onto, jump onto, shock load, or use the Beta Bloc System to catch dynamic falls.
-Do not use damaged equipment, improperly installed mounts, unsafe anchors, or unstable setups.
+Do not fall onto, jump onto, shock load, or use the Beta Block System to catch dynamic falls.
+Do not use damaged equipment, improperly installed mounts, unsafe backing boards, unsafe anchors, or unstable setups.

 Smaller edges and fewer-finger positions can create significantly higher stress on the fingers, hands, elbows, and shoulders.
 Train within your ability and stop if you feel pain, sharp discomfort, or abnormal strain.

-Children should not use the Beta Bloc System without adult supervision.
+Children should not use the Beta Block System without adult supervision.

 User Responsibility

 Climbing training carries inherent risk.
-By using the Beta Bloc System, you understand and accept the risks involved with strength training, finger training, hanging, pulling, mounted setups, portable setups, and third-party accessories.
+By using the Beta Block System, you understand and accept the risks involved with strength training, finger training, hanging, pulling, mounted setups, installation, and use of third-party accessories.

-You are responsible for your setup, installation, mounting location, hardware selection, accessory selection, training intensity, edge selection, finger position, and safe use of the product.
+You are responsible for your setup, installation, mounting location, backing board selection, hardware selection, accessory selection, training intensity, edge selection, finger position, and safe use of the product.

-Wall construction, anchor quality, accessory quality, and training conditions vary.
-The user is responsible for confirming that all mounting surfaces, anchors, hardware, and accessories are appropriate for the intended use before training.
+Wall construction, stud condition, backing board quality, fastener selection, accessory quality, and training conditions vary.
+The user is responsible for confirming that all mounting surfaces, anchors, hardware, backing boards, and accessories are appropriate for the intended use before training.